xthursdayx/uniform-dark-theme-sn/README.md

 Import and install https://listed.to/p/shF0UFQe2O as an extension.
 Then, Activate the theme.

-Note about Desktop client: If version 1 or 1.0.1 is installed, the extension will not update automatically.
-Uninstall the extension, then install version 1.0.2 or greater.

 **Do NOT activate the theme in Standard Notes Mobile, though!
 Not yet!
 The theme currently crashes Standard Notes Android, and it may crash the iOS client.**

 If you purchased Standard Notes Extended, then also import, install and activate the Markdown Pro editor extension.
 The theme will work with the Plain Editor, but it will appear much more primitive.